Tweens are between the ages 8 and 12.

 It turns out Molly wasn’t fine.
 “She was pissed and angry and frustrated and it had an impact on her academic performance.
 And so there was tension in the house over that,” Tina says.
 “We were blaming her for bad grades but she was just unhappy.
 She had it coming from all sides.”
 The family moved after Molly finished sixth grade and her mother saw a huge change.
 “She was 13 when she finally admitted that it had really gotten under her skin.”

 The Gender Code: The gender code is the barrage of cultural messages received by both girls and boys everyday, from the media, from parents and teachers, from commercials and fashion magazines and the Internet, telling them what it “means” to be a girl or boy—how they should look, act, think, and feel.
-“The gender code comes in loud and clear at this time, while their bodies are also changing,” says Harvard psychologist and school consultant Catherine Steiner-Adair, EdD, “and that brings with it all kinds of issues about what it means to be a boy and a girl that are harmful to both genders.”
+“The gender code comes in loud and clear at this time, while their bodies are also changing,” says Harvard psychologist and school consultant Catherine Steiner-Adair, EdD, “and that brings with it all kinds of issues about what it means to be a boy and a girl that are harmful.”

 Boys don’t have it much better when it comes to the cultural cues they receive.

 “One of the really hard things for boys at this age,” says Dr. Steiner-Adair, “is that the messages from the dominate culture are so harmful to them about their capacity for love, for real friendships, for relationships.
-They say that anything to do with real feelings—love, sadness, vulnerability—is girly, therefore bad.”
+They say that anything to do with real feelings — love, sadness, vulnerability — is girly, therefore bad.”

 Self-Identity: Don’t be surprised if you see your kid trying on a new personality every other week during the tween years.
 While kids feel a certain pressure to fit in, they are also experimenting with who they want to be, how they want to dress and talk, and what kind of humor they think is funny.
 They may take on the role of leader one week, follower the next, rebel the week after that.
 “They’re still trying to flesh out who they are,” Dr. Kirmayer says.
 “So you see them trying out different trends.
 They’re really still testing the waters.”